 - The indoor temperature can be maintained between 20 to 27 degrees all year without opening the windows.

-- All rooms are fitted with card locks or key locks.
+- All apartments are fitted with either electronic card locks or key locks.

 Please refer to the following inventory list, to ensure that your accommodation offers the minimum required furniture and appliances.